kaltura/all-in-one-video-pack.wordpress/readme.txt

 * Customize and brand your video players: both looks and functionality.
 * Support for Advertising & Monetization
 * Social Sharing - easily share across social networks, blogs, and sites
-* Support for Wordpress multisite deployments
+* Support for Wordpress multi-site deployments
 * Enterprise grade video technology: end-to-end security, reliability, scalability and flexibility.

 **What’s New in Version 2.7**